Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: r.
 Box 2: /lib.
 - [ ] Box 1: rx.
 Box 2: /etc.
 - [x] Box 1: rwx.
-Box 2: /temp.
+Box 2: /tmp.
 - [ ] Box 1: x.
 Box 2: /usr.

 ### During a code review, you discover many quality issues.
-Many modules contain unused variables and empty catch Modes.
-You need to recommend a solution to improve the quality o' the code.
+Many modules contain unused variables and empty catch blocks.
+You need to recommend a solution to improve the quality of the code.
 What should you recommend?

 - [ ] In a Gradle build task, select Run Checkstyle.
-- [ ] In an Xcode build task, select Use xcpretty from Advanced.
+- [ ] In a Xcode build task, select Use xcpretty from Advanced.
 - [ ] In a Grunt build task, select Enabled from Control Options.
-- [x] In a Maven build task, select Run PM.
+- [x] In a Maven build task, select Run PMD.

 ### You are using GitHub as a source code repository.
 You create a client-side Git hook on the commit-msg event.
 The hook requires that each commit message contain a custom work item tag.
 You need to make a commit that does not have a work item tag.
 Which git commit parameter should you use?

 - [ ] –squash.
 - [x] –no-verify.
-- [ ] –message '.
+- [ ] –message ".
 - [ ] –no-post-rewrite.

 ### Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
 Contoso has an Azure subscription and creates an Azure DevOps organization.Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
 Contoso has an Azure subscription and creates an Azure DevOps organization.The Azure subscription contains an Azure Automation account.
 Planned Changes Contoso plans to create projects in Azure DevOps as shown in the following table.
 Technical Requirements Contoso identities the following technical requirements: Implement build agents rot Project 1.
 Whenever possible, use Azure resources Avoid using deprecated technologies Implement a code flow strategy for Project2 that will: Enable Team 2 to submit pull requests for Project2.
 Enable Team 2 to work independently on changes to a copy of Project?
 Ensure that any intermediary changes performed by Tram2 on a copy of Project2 will be subject to the same restrictions as the ones defied in the build policy of Project2.
 Whenever possible.
 Implement automation and minimize administrative effort.
 Implement Protect3, Project5, Project6, and Project7 based on the planned changes.
 Implement Project4 and configure the project to push Docker images to Azure Container Reentry.
 You need to implement Project6.
 Which three actions should you perform in sequence?